GPU Glossary

 A warp is a group of threads that are scheduled together and execute in parallel.
 All threads in a warp are scheduled onto a single Streaming Multiprocessor (SM) .
 A single SM typically executes multiple warps, at the very least all warps from the same Cooperative Thread Array , aka thread block .

 When a warp is issued an instruction, the results are generally not available within a single clock cycle, and so dependent instructions cannot be issued.
-While this is most obviously true for fetches from global memory , which generally go off-chip , it is also true for some arithmetic instructions (see the CUDA C++ Programing Guide's "Performance Guidelines" for a table of results per clock cycle for specific instructions).
+While this is most obviously true for fetches from global memory , which generally go off-chip , it is also true for some arithmetic instructions (see the CUDA C++ Best Practices Guide for a table of results per clock cycle for specific instructions).

-Instead of waiting for a warp to return results, when multiple warps are scheduled onto a single SM , the Warp Scheduler will select another warp to execute.
-This "latency-hiding" is how GPUs achieve high throughput and ensure work is always available for all of their cores during execution.
-For this reason, it is often beneficial to maximize the number of warps scheduled onto each SM , ensuring there is always a warp ready for the SM to run.
+Instead of waiting for an instructions results to return, when multiple warps are scheduled onto a single SM , the Warp Scheduler will select another warp to execute.
+This latency-hiding is how GPUs achieve high throughput and ensure work is always available for all of their cores during execution.
+For this reason, it is often beneficial to maximize the number of warps scheduled onto each SM , ensuring there is always an eligible warp for the SM to run.
+The fraction of cycles on which a warp was issued an instruction is known as the issue efficiency .
+The degree of concurrency in warp scheduling is known as occupancy .

-Warps are not actually part of the CUDA programming model 's thread group hierarchy.
+Warps are not actually part of the CUDA programming model 's thread hierarchy .
 Instead, they are an implementation detail of the implementation of that model on NVIDIA GPUs.
-In that way, they are somewhat akin to cache lines in CPUs: a feature of the hardware that you don't directly control and don't need to consider for program correctness, but which is important for achieving maximum performance.
+In that way, they are somewhat akin to cache lines in CPUs: a feature of the hardware that you don't directly control and don't need to consider for program correctness, but which is important for achieving maximum performance .

 Warps are named in reference to weaving, "the first parallel thread technology", according to Lindholm et al., 2008 .
 The equivalent of warps in other GPU programming models include subgroups in WebGPU, waves in DirectX, and simdgroups in Metal.